Manouchehri/smi2021/README.md

     - load saa7115 modules with debug: ```modprobe -r saa7115; modprobe saa7115 debug=1```
     - load smi2021 and check dmesg: must be string like: ```saa7115 8-004a: gm7113c found @ 0x94 (smi2021)```

+## Module parameters

+- forceasgm - default 0.
+If set to 1 chipset version be showed as 10 - supported now version in saa7115 modules for detect current chip as gm7113c.
+In kernel command line it look like smi2021.forceasgm=1.
+In build as internal module we can set VIDEO\_SMI2021\_INIT\_AS\_GM7113C, but that not recommended, as module parameter present.

 ## Credits

 David Manouchehri - david@davidmanouchehri.com